Car finance explained

 - Pay the GMFV (often called a final payment or a balloon payment) and take ownership of the car

-- Hand the car back to the finance company
+- Hand the car back to the finance company.
+Note: excess mileage charges can apply if you've exceeded your agreed annual mileage

-- If the car is worth more than the GMFV then you might be able to trade it in and use the difference towards your deposit on a new vehicle
+- If the car is worth more than the GMFV then you might be able to trade it in and use the difference towards your deposit on a new vehicle.
+Note: excess mileage can reduce the trade in value

 This product has grown in popularity as it means monthly payments can be substantially lower making a newer or more expensive car more affordable.
-However, you will end up paying more interest compared with a Hire Purchase agreement or Personal Loan of the same interest rate, you won't own a car at the end of the agreement without paying the final payment and you may incur additional fees if you go over the annual mileage that the agreement is based on.
+However, you will end up paying more interest compared with a Hire Purchase agreement or Personal Loan of the same interest rate, you won't own a car at the end of the agreement without paying the final payment and excess mileage charges can apply if you go over the annual mileage that the agreement is based on.

 Hire Purchase Balloon